DMCA Information Privacy Policy

 Jessica Cox: became the first pilot with no arms, proving you don't need 'wings' to fly (Amazing)

 Jessica Cox suffered a rare birth defect and was born without any arms.
 None of the prenatal tests her mother took showed there was anything wrong with her.
 And yet she was born with this rare congenital disease, but also with a great spirit.
 The psychology graduate can write, type, drive a car, brush her hair and talk on her phone simply using her feet.
 Ms Cox, from Tuscon, Arizona, USA, is also a former dancer and double black belt in Tai Kwon-Do.
 She has a no-restrictions driving license, she flies planes and she can type 25 words a minute.
+The plane she is fly

 Sean Swarner: first cancer survivor to complete the 7-summits (Amazing)

-The 29,035-foot giant known as Mount Everest tortures its challengers with life-threatening conditions such as 100 mph winds, the dramatic loss of oxygen, snowstorms, and deadly avalanches.
+Sean Swarner: first cancer survivor to complete the 7-summits, the highest peaks of the 7 continents The 29,035-foot giant known as Mount Everest tortures its challengers with life-threatening conditions such as 100 mph winds, the dramatic loss of oxygen, snowstorms, and deadly avalanches.
 Climbers of Everest are faced with incredible dangers, but for Sean Swarner the obstacles he overcame prior to his summiting make his story even more compelling.
+Sean isn't just a cancer survivor; he is truly a medical marvel.
+He is the only person in the world ever to have been diagnosed wi

 Randy Pausch: inspired thousands of people with his dying speech